 3 fillets of anchovies in oil

 The leaves from 2 twigs of Parsley

 Mix ingredients well in a blender.

 Make five two-egg omelets in a large (12") frying pan.
 They must be very thin (about 1/8 inch thick).

 Put the 1st omelet in a glass pie pan and then cover it with a layer of cold ratatouille.
 Then put an omelet on top and cover it with a layer of tapenade.
 Repeat a layer of omelet and then ratatouille, another omelet, some tapenade and finish with an omelet.
 Put an upside-down plate on top and put in the fridge –it can be prepared for the next day.

 Cut it as you would any round cake and serve it with some green salad.

 This article was posted on Tuesday, August 11th, 2015 at 8:22 pm and is filed under Countries & Cultures, Cuisine, France, French, French Cuisine, Gateau d'Omelettes, Languages, Recipes of the World.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.